KushajveerSingh/personal-website/docs/internal/projects.md

 -   When the compiler is updated, recompile all the libraries as well.
 -   Features from security area can be added, like creating dependency graph, checking for outdated dependencies.

+## Exercise research

+-   Write a paper on how doing multiple sports can prevent injuries.
+-   Goal: If you are a kid use this protocol, and this might help you with reaching professional league, but this will defintiely help you stay healthier and injury free in your 60s.
+-   Look at different sports, and parts they normally use, and make a series of sports that cover all parts of the body, without overusing the same part over and over again.
+-   Look at mentality, physicality aspect of the sports as well.
+-   Give suggestions like playing with old people, young people, left/right hand, playing with woman if you are a man.
+This covers playing the same sport slowly (against old people), and faster (against younger people).

+## Laboratory Inventory Management System (LIMS)

+-   Lims system using quickjs.

+## UI Layout

+-   Build UI layout engine with all CSS properties.
+Reference [Clay](https://www.youtube.com/watch?v=DYWTw19_8r4).

 ## Reorganize

-Write a paper on how doing multiple sports can prevent injuries.
-Look at different sports, and parts they normally use, and make a series of sports that cover all parts of the body, without overusing the same part over and over again.
-Look at mentality, physicality aspect of the sports as well.
-Give suggestions like playing with old people, young people, left/right hand, playing with woman.
-Goal: If you are a kid use this protocol, and this might help you with reaching professional league, but this will defintiely hep you stay healthier and injury free in your 60s.

-Lims system using quickjs

 Usa militiary industry complex
 Show the people who jokd positions and where they held before.
 And how these people are related to each other.